h0lylag/EVE-L-Preview/README.md

-# eve-l-preview
+# EVE-L-Preview

 Rust reimplementation of my Python [EVE-L-Preview](https://github.com/h0lylag/Py-EVE-L_Preview) project.
 This is basically a Linux clone of the EVE-O Preview tool that Windows players use to manage multiple EVE clients.

 Big thanks to [ilveth](https://github.com/ilveth/eve-l-preview) for figuring out the X11 window thumbnail rendering that I was stuck on.
 Their implementation got me unstuck and made this project possible.

+## Status

+This is still under development and should be working.
+But keep in mind it's primarily designed around my own workflow and environment.

 ## What it does

 Creates small preview windows for each EVE client you have running.
 Each preview shows what's happening in the actual game window in real-time.
 Click a preview to focus that client, drag them around to organize your screen, and use Tab/Shift+Tab to quickly cycle between characters.

-Works great on Wayland as long as you're running EVE through Wine/Proton in XWayland mode (which is the default).
+Works on Wayland as long as you're running EVE through Wine/Proton in XWayland mode.

 ## Features

-- Real-time thumbnails of each EVE client window
+- Truly live, real-time thumbnails of each EVE client window.
+No screenshotting workarounds.
 - Click a preview to switch to that client
 - Drag previews around to organize them however you want
 - Tab/Shift+Tab hotkeys for quick character switching